What's the Difference Between a Subpoena and a Summons in California?

 Key Differences at a Glance

-A summons initiates a lawsuit; a subpoena arises during an existing case.
-A summons makes you a party to a case; a subpoena may compel you even if you're not a party.
-A summons is issued by the court; a subpoena can be issued by an attorney.
-Both require proper service to be legally enforceable, and both have serious consequences if ignored.
+A summons initiates a lawsuit and makes you a party to the case.
+A subpoena arises during an existing case and may compel you even if you're not a party — banks, employers, hospitals, and other businesses receive subpoenas regularly.
+A summons is always issued by the court; a subpoena can be issued by an attorney.
+Both require proper service to be legally enforceable, and both carry serious consequences if ignored.

 Frequently Asked Questions